-Haven Fields was elevated to assistant director of athletics, development in July 2016, charged with leading the DIA's Chicago office.
+Haven Fields was elevated to associate athletic director, development in July 2018, charged with leading the DIA's Chicago office.

 Fields joined the University of Illinois Office of Athletics Development in Chicago as associate director of development - Chicago Operations on Feb.
 24, 2014.
 Fields came to Illinois after having spent the past five years serving as the assistant director of athletics for administration and major gifts at the University of South Alabama.
 Fields began his career in intercollegiate athletics at his alma mater, Auburn University, where he served as a graduate assistant for compliance and event management before moving into a role as associate director of athletics development at Auburn, a position he held for four years.

 While at South Alabama, Fields served as a member of the senior administration leadership staff, and was involved in the day-to-day oversight of the Jaguar Athletic Fund Leadership Circle, as well as the football program.
 Fields also supervised the men's and women's cross country and track & field programs, served as an advisor to the Student-Athlete Advisory Committee (SAAC), oversaw the Student-Athlete Affairs Program, and was very active in collaborating with university administrators to address diversity issues on campus.
 Fields was responsible for the identification, cultivation, solicitation and stewardship of donors to the Jaguar Athletic Fund Leadership Circle, which is comprised of individuals or groups which contribute $10,000 or more annually.
 Fields was involved in capital fundraising projects for several sports programs.
 Fields also oversaw the implementation of the Jaguar Varsity Club for former student-athletes, along with the Jaguar Ambassadors which was a volunteer leadership group assisting in several areas of the athletic department.